Nixwzy/tic-puc-rio-llm-rag/README.md

 * **Frontend:** Streamlit
 * **Environment Management:** Anaconda (Conda)

-## 📂 Project Structure
-* `/app`: Core scripts and LLM integration logic.
-* `.env`: Environment variables for API keys and local URLs (ignored by Git).
-* `.gitignore`: Configuration to prevent sensitive files from being uploaded.

 ---
 Developed by Nixwzy as part of the AI development learning path.